Google Tag Manager

 Section Filters

 Section Filters may be used to search for courses in specific categories.
-Students may elect to search by GE (General Education) Area, US Cultural Pluralism (USCP) courses, or Graduation Writing Requirement (GWR) courses.
+You may elect to search by GE (General Education) Area, US Cultural Pluralism (USCP) courses, or Graduation Writing Requirement (GWR) courses.

-Students have the ability to select multiple Section Filters, but Section Filters do not overlap.
-If a student selects the GWR filter and the USCP filter, Schedule Builder will include all GWR courses and all USCP courses in the search results.
+You have the ability to select multiple Section Filters, but Section Filters do not overlap.
+If you select the GWR filter and the USCP filter, Schedule Builder will include all GWR courses and all USCP courses in the search results.

 *Note: If a quick view of all courses that fulfill a specific GE Area is required, Class Search is an easy tool to use to quickly generate this information.